Breaking Down Bruxism: What It Is, Treatments, and Cures

 patient sleeping with occlusal guard

-How to Treat Bruxism
+How to

-An experienced oral health professional has the resources to create the ideal custom fit for your guard and determine the best type of occlusal guard for your diagnosis.
-To evaluate the severity of your Bruxism, the oral healthcare professional may:
+An oral health professional with experience has the necessary resources.
+They can create a custom fit for your guard.
+They can also determine the best type of occlusal guard for your diagnosis.

 • Feel for tenderness around your jaw or mouth muscles

-• Examine for enamel damage or malocclusions
+• Examine for tooth enamel damage or malocclusions

 • Observe the mouth structure with imaging (x-rays)